mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 #### Overview of the Ten Stages:

 1. Establishing a practice
 2. Interrupted attention and overcoming mind-wandering
-3. extended Attention and overcoming forgetting
+3. Extended attention and overcoming forgetting
 ##### Milestone One: Continuous attention to the meditation object
 4. Overcoming gross distraction and strong dullness
-5. Overcoming subtle dullness and increasing mindfulness MileStone Two: Sustained exclusive focus of attention
+5. Overcoming subtle dullness and increasing mindfulness
+6. Subduing subtle distraction
+##### Milestone Two: Sustained exclusive focus of attention
+7. Exclusive attention and unifying the mind
+##### Milestone Three: Effortless stability of attention
+8. Mental pliancy and pacifying the senses
+9. Mental and physical pliancy and calming the intensity of meditative joy
+10. Tranquility and equinimity
+##### Persistence of the mental qualities of an adept

 #### First Interlude - Conscious Experience and the Objectives of Meditation: